-The PIC24HJXXXGPX06A/X08A/X10A CPU module has a 16-bit (data) modified Harvard architecture with an enhanced instruction set and addressing modes.
+The dsPIC33FJXXXGPX06A/X08A/X10A CPU module has a 16-bit (data) modified Harvard architecture with an enhanced instruction set, including significant support for DSP.
 The CPU has a 24-bit instruction word with a variable length opcode field.
 The Program Counter (PC) is 23 bits wide and addresses up to 4M x 24 bits of user program memory space.
 The actual amount of program memory implemented varies by device.
 A single-cycle instruction prefetch mechanism is used to help maintain throughput and provides predictable execution.
 All instructions execute in a single cycle, with the exception of instructions that change the program flow, the double word move (MOV.D) instruction and the table instructions.
-Overhead-free, single-cycle program loop constructs are supported using the REPEAT instruction, which is interruptible at any point.
+Overhead-free program loop constructs are supported using the DO and REPEAT instructions, both of which are interruptible at any point.

-The PIC24HJXXXGPX06A/X08A/X10A devices have sixteen, 16-bit working registers in the programmer's model.
+The dsPIC33FJXXXGPX06A/X08A/X10A devices have sixteen, 16-bit working registers in the programmer's model.
 Each of the working registers can serve as a data, address or address offset register.
 The 16th working register (W15) operates as a software Stack Pointer (SP) for interrupts and calls.

-The PIC24HJXXXGPX06A/X08A/X10A instruction set includes many addressing modes and is designed for optimum C compiler efficiency.
-For most instructions, the PIC24HJXXXGPX06A/X08A/X10A is capable of executing a data (or program data) memory read, a working register (data) read, a data memory write and a program (instruction) memory read per instruction cycle.
+The dsPIC33FJXXXGPX06A/X08A/X10A instruction set has two classes of instructions: MCU and DSP.
+These two instruction classes are seamlessly integrated into a single CPU.
+The instruction set includes many addressing modes and is designed for optimum C compiler efficiency.
+For most instructions, the dsPIC33FJXXXGPX06A/X08A/X10A is capable of executing a data (or program data) memory read, a working register (data) read, a data memory write and a program (instruction) memory read per instruction cycle.
 As a result, three parameter instructions can be supported, allowing A + B = C operations to be executed in a single cycle.

-A block diagram of the CPU is shown in Figure 3-1, and the programmer's model for the PIC24HJXXXGPX06A/X08A/X10A is shown in Figure 3-2.
+A block diagram of the CPU is shown in Figure 3-1.
+The programmer's model for the dsPIC33FJXXXGPX06A/X08A/X10A is shown in Figure 3-2.